 For the OnePlus 6, the company made the main sensor 19 per cent larger whilst also adding OIS and super slow motion video capabilities, both of which the 6T offers too.
 In our testing, the OnePlus 6 camera proved to be a big improvement on the OnePlus 5T.
 Photos, even in low light, were good, as are those from the 6T.
 With its boosted HDR and impressive low-light chops, the 6T is a great camera for the money.

 - Huawei: EMUI 8/Android Oreo

 This is the one area where OnePlus has regularly stolen a march on its competition.
-Its first phone was labelled the flagship killer because it had many of the specifications of expensive flagship phones, but cost around £200.
+Its first phone was labelled the flagship killer because it had many of the specifications of expensive flagship phones, but cost significantly less.
 These days, OnePlus phones are more expensive, but so are big-name flagships.

-Huawei's P20 and P20 Pro aren't quite at the top end of the scale, but they're fairly expensive at £599 and £799 respectively.
+Huawei's P20 and P20 Pro aren't quite at the top end of the scale, but they're fairly expensive at £599 and £799 respectively (RRP).

 The OnePlus 6 meanwhile started at £469, which is £20 more than what the OnePlus 5T cost when it was first available but still considerably cheaper than both Huawei's models.
 Since the 6T launched - in typical OnePlus style - the OnePlus 6 was discontinued and is no longer available for sale.
 The OnePlus 6T starts at £499 making it £100 less than the P20 and £300 less than the P20 Pro.